-Natural gas utilities submitted narrative descriptions of their 2012 DSM activity in response to SCEO requests for information.
-The following descriptions are presented as submitted by each utility, with the exception of minor edits performed to ensure relevance to the scope of this report and consistency with its format
+Natural gas utilities submitted narrative descriptions of their 2011 DSM activity in response to SCEO requests for information.
+These descriptions are as follows.
+(The following descriptions are presented as submitted by each utility, with the exception of minor edits performed to ensure relevance to the scope of this report and consistency with its format):

-Chester County Natural Gas Authority
+Chester County Natural Gas Authority: